Nogai alphabets: Latinized alphabet

 In 1928, within the framework of the Soviet project of latinisation, the Nogai alphabet was created on a Latin basis.
 Its author was Abdul-Khamid Shershenbievich Dzhanibekov, a teacher at the Achikulak secondary school.
-This alphabet had the following composition: a, в, ç, d, e, ә, f, g, ƣ, i, k, l, m, n, ꞑ, o, ө, p, q, r, s, ş, t, u, y, j, ь, z, v.
+This alphabet had the following composition:

 In 1929, the first Nogai primer was published in this alphabet.
 Later, capital letters were introduced into the alphabet.

 In 1931, at the «1st Dagestan Orthography Conference», it was decided to add 6 letters to the Nogai alphabet (C c, I̡ ı̡, F f, H h, X x, Ƶ ƶ).
 4 of them (C c, F f, H h, Ƶ ƶ) were introduced to denote sounds in loan words.
 As a result of this conference, the «Orthography Handbook of Nogai language» was published.

 In 1933, at the «2nd Dagestan Orthography Conference», it was decided to introduce the letter Ꞩ ꞩ into the Nogai alphabet, to denote the sound /ц/ in borrowings from the Russian language.

 In 1935, at a meeting of Nogai workers at the cultural and cultural establishment of the Cherkess OK VKP(b), it was recommended to exclude the letters Ç ç, Ә ә, H h, I̡ ı̡ from the alphabet.
 Soon, at a meeting at the Dagestan Committee of the New Alphabet, where the Nogays of the Cherkess Autonomous Oblast were also present, it was decided to exclude the letters Ç ç, Ә ә, H h, I̡ ı̡ from the alphabet.
 At the same time, it was decided to write I i instead of I̡ ı̡; instead of Ә ә – A a (with one exception: әr → er); instead of H h – X x; instead of Ç ç – J j (at the beginning of a word) and Z z (in other cases).
 Also at this meeting, it was proposed to delete the letters Ꞩ ꞩ, Q q, Ƣ ƣ from the alphabet and introduce the letter W w, but these proposals were not accepted.

 As a result, by 1936 the Nogai alphabet had the following form:

 In 1937, a new orthography handbook was expected to be published, taking into account all changes in the alphabet, but it was not published due to the beginning of the transition to Cyrillic writing (the rules were briefly published in 1936 in the newspaper «Kolxoz pravdasь»).

-In Dobruja

-In Dobruja the Democratic Union of Tatar Turkish Muslims of Romania has an official latin alphabet which is used by Tatars of Romania (Nogais and Crimean Tatars).
-The Nogai component of the Tatar population are not separately enumerated in Romanian censuses.
-There are also books printed with that alphabet, some of them are „ALFABE“ and „Tatarşa oqıma kitabı“.
-The alphabet includes this letters: